View Carolyn James's Obituary on mydailyregister.com and share memories

 In addition to her parents, she was preceded in death by her maternal grandparents, Gail (Grim) Ellis and Carl Smith; her paternal grandparents, Melvin and Bertina (Rutt) Smeltzer; uncles, Carl Smith, Robert Smith, George Smith and Eddie Shaw; and a special friend Greg Thompson.

 A Celebration of Life Service will be held at noon on Wednesday, April 17, 2019 at Willis Funeral Home with Pastor Fred Sparks officiating.
 Friends may call from 11 a.m.-noon at the funeral home.
-Interment will follow at Bethel Church Cemetery in Piketon, Ohio at 3 p.m.
+Interment will follow at Bethel Church Cemetery in Piketon at 3 p.m.

 In lieu of flowers, Carolyn requested memorial contributions be made to the Spay and Neuter Assistance Program (SNAP) of Gallia County, C/O Christine Cozza, or the Friends of Gallia County Animals, C/O Paula Saunders, 2242 Kerr Rd, Bidwell, OH 45614.